gaultier/blog/wait_process_timeout.md

 ## What are we building?

 I call the tool we are building `ueb` for: micro exponential backoff.
 It does up to 10 retries, with a waiting period in between that starts at an arbitrary 128 ms and doubles every retry.
-The timeout for the subprocess is the same as the sleep time, so that it's adaptative and we give the subprocess a longer and longer time to finish successfully.
+The timeout for the subprocess is the same as the sleep time, so that it's adaptive and we give the subprocess a longer and longer time to finish successfully.
 These numbers would probably be exposed as command line options in a real polished program, but there's no time, what have to demo it:

 ```sh
 # This returns immediately since it succeeds on the first try.